ensdomains/docs/ens-improvement-proposals/ensip-16-offchain-metadata.md

 ### Offchain storage service

 [EIP-5559](https://eips.ethereum.org/EIPS/eip-5559#data-stored-in-an-off-chain-database) has already been proposed to handle both L2 and off chain storage by utilizing the similar method to [EIP-3668](https://eips.ethereum.org/EIPS/eip-3668).
 While this is technically feasible, it adds extra function calls simply to discover how to update the data.
 The simpler alternative for ENS related storage update is to query storage service endpoint from `storageLocation` in bytes format when `storateType` is set to `1`.
-The client then make a HTTP POST request to the storage location with signature information.
+The client then make a JSON RPC call to the storage location with signature information.

 The body attached to the request is a JSON object that includes sender, data, inception date and a signed copy of the abi encoded data, sender, and inception date.

-Example HTTP POST request body including requestParams and signature:
+Example JSON RPC request including requestParams and signature:

 ```
+  const keccak256 = ethers.utils.solidityKeccak256
   const name = 'vitalik.eth'
   const node = ethers.utils.namehash(name)
   const iface = new ethers.utils.Interface(['function setAddr(bytes,address)'])
   const signer = signers[0]
   const signerAddress = signer.address
-  const data = iface.encodeFunctionData('setAddr',[node, signerAddress])
+  const hasheddata = keccak256(['bytes', 'address'], [node, address])
   const block = await ethers.provider.getBlock('latest')
   inceptionDate = block.timestamp
   signature = await signers[0].signMessage(